GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 However, you're left with a lot of code in one place and the ability for any function to access variables it does not need and should not be aware of.

 And to do so, you want to add extra functions and conditions to change your object's properties when you enter and exit a given state.
-Having an all in one place is error-prone.
+Having it all in one place is error-prone.

 Now, imagine you want to reuse some of the states for monsters.
 Well, with this example, either you reuse all the code or nothing.
 You can't just take the ability to climb walls or to make combos with a sword.